INTERNATIONAL INFORMATION POLICY AND SECURITY COUNCIL ( IIPSC )

-Under the Decree / Statute, all Member are obligated to comply with Council decisions under article 46 and reference Annex 1 of the Decree / Statute.
+Under the Decree / Statute, all member-states and members are obligated to comply with Council decisions under article 46 and reference Annex 1 of the Decree / Statute.

 International Information Policy and Security Council (IIPSC) researches, debates and alert the importance of early warning signs and signals that act as an International ” Watchdog ” to educate and promote solutions to issues of importance such as cyber security, global threats and scholarly education at all levels.

 The IIPSC council can also incorporate any of its members to the panel of discussions and debates to vote on the topic of discussion.
 The IIPSC is an independent non aligned body that supplements its members supporters within the field of International Security.

 The IPSC does not act on behalf of nor account to any government.